 Do you have a Canon DSLR?
 It's great for us to take high-quality images when we travel.
 The Canon DSLR has another useful function, that's HD recording.
 We can take up to 1080P high-definition video footages, this feature are used by a lot of Canon users.
 You may also like shooting videos with Canon DSLR, but you may encounter some problems when you want to import 500D/600D/1000D video to iMovie for editing, you will not edit the H.264 MOV videos smoothly due to the codec.

 H.264 codec is not well supported by iMovie on Mac, iMovie best supported video codec is Apple InterMediate Codec (AIC), so it's a great choice to transcodec Canon EOS h.264 MOV to iMovie with AIC codec, then you can edit Canon EOS video without rendering.
+This similar situation also happens in AVCHD MTS and MXF files.
 Below is a guide for you, you can follow it.

 How to put EOS Files in iMoive for editing?

 Step1.
 Download Pavtube HD Video Converter for Mac, it's an excellent Canon EOS video converter